DoganM95/ACR122-App/README.md

-# ACR122-App
+# Intro

-A web based app to control the acr122u nfc card reader hardware
+A javascript app to control the acr122u nfc card reader hardware.
+It will contain a backend, exposing REST endpoints to communicate with the acr122u, which is connected to another linux machine via USB.
+Additionally, there will be a simple frontend, to talk to the backend, providing controls to do stuff like reading, writing, cloning, etc. a card easily, even using a browser on a smartphone.

 # Setup